suinleelab/cxr_covid/README.md

 [PadChest](https://bimcv.cipf.es/bimcv-projects/padchest/)<br/>

 ## Setting up the datasets
 While we provide code to load radiographs and associated metadata for training a deep-learning model, you will first need to download images from the above repositories.
-Be aware that these repositories combine to multiple terabytes of data.
+Be aware that these repositories amount to multiple terabytes of data.

 Organize the downloaded data as follows: